Open-Source-Community/OSC19-Linux-Workshop-Sessions/Session#4Part2.md

 ## MTR

-This command combines the functionality of the traceroute and pin programs in a single network diagnostic tool.
+This command combines the functionality of the traceroute and ping programs in a single network diagnostic tool.

 ``mtr www.google.com``